Easy Ayurveda Video Classes

 Sanksrit Synonym of Bimbi –

-Tundikeri/ Tundika- The ripened red color of the fruit resembles the color of beak of parrot.
+Tundikeri/ Tundika- The ripened red color of the fruit resembles the color of the beak of a parrot.

 Raktaphala- The ripened fruit is blood red in color

-Ashtopama Phala – ripe fruit resembles lips in shape and colour
+Ashtopama Phala – ripe fruit resembles lips in shape and color

 Oshta upama phala- The color of the ripened fruit resembles red color like that of lips